IR35 legal advice

 We have brought together the most frequently asked questions from our customers.

-Yes, here at LawBite we believe in helping all small businesses and we offer all new customers a free 15 minute consultation with one of our lawyers (we call them LawBriefs).
+Yes, here at LawBite we believe in helping all small businesses and we offer all new customers a free 15 minute consultation with one of the experienced lawyers we use.
 We will do everything we can to make sure your call is the same or next working day.
 Our promise to you is that by the end of the initial call you will have a clear idea of the options available to you to progress your legal matter.

 On the rare occasion that we cannot locate a specialist to assist your specific needs we will always do our best to put you in touch with one of our partner law firms.
-We can’t promise that they’ll have the same rates as the LawBriefs, but we’ll always try to locate the most cost effective option available.
+We can’t promise that they’ll have the same rates as we do, but we’ll always try to locate the most cost effective option available.

 For any piece of work we do you will always receive an upfront quote through the platform from the lawyer you have spoken to.
 If you have chosen an existing fixed price product (e.g. contract review) then the quote will reflect the fixed price for that product.
 If you need a service for which we need to create a bespoke quote for you then the quote will still be for a fixed price, but it will be given based on the number of hours the lawyer expects that piece of work to take.